ileefmans/SCINet/README.md

 *SCINet1.0* leverages pretrained models from ```dlib ``` and ```opencv``` such as a pretrained Convolutional Neural Net for facial detection.

 ### SCINet2.0
 *SCINet2.0* is a custom deep learning articheture built from scratch using ```pytorch```.
 The model maps the facial images to a higher dimensional latent space using convolutional layers along with a [Spatial Transformer Network (STN)](https://arxiv.org/abs/1506.02025).
 The model then flattens this latent representation back down to a two dimensional image where the transformed bounding boxes from each image can be compared and matched.
 It should be noted that *SCINet2.0* is not production ready as there are a few kinks that need to be worked out so that the model trains more effectively.

+  **Structure:**
+  *SCINet2.0* is a bi-autoencoder where the two patient images are fed into each branch.
+The encoder of each branch projects the corresponding image into a higher dimensional space where we obtain a latent representation of each image ($$z$$).

   ## Usage